Introduction

 With GDNative, Rust classes could be registered as native scripts.
 These scripts are attached to nodes in order to enhance their functionality, analogous to how GDScript scripts could be attached.
 GDExtension on the other hand directly supports Rust types as engine classes, see also next point.

 Prior to Godot 4.2, it was not possible to recompile a Rust library and let changes take effect when the game is launched from the editor.
-This has recently been implemented though, see issue #66231.
+Editor reloading has since been implemented though, see issue #66231.